MirkoMazzoleni/MirkoMazzoleni.github.io/_pages/about.md

 I am an assistant professor at Department of Management, Information and Production Engineering, University of Bergamo, Italy.

-My research interests are in system identification and supervision of dynamical systems.
+My research interests concern the development of theory and practice of *system identification* and *supervision* algorithms for dynamical systems.
 I also work on the intersection of data science, signal processing and machine learning.
+Currently, I am interested in these specific topics:
+- kernel methods for system identification
+- signal processing on graphs
+- analysis of vibration signals
+- robust and data-driven fault detection
+- processes for the development of supervision solutions
+- prognostics with scenario-based optimization approaches

 I am co-founder of <a href='https://aisent.io/en/'>AISent srl</a> whose mission is to create impactful solutions for the industry through technology.